GameServerManagers/LinuxGSM-Docs/game-servers/dont-starve-together.md

 shard_enabled = true
 ```

-**Set all installation variables BEFORE running the** `./dstserver1/2 install` **commands.** Feel free to change these settings but make sure that you set them to the same clusters.
+**Set all installation variables BEFORE running the** `./dstserver-[1,2] install` **commands.** Feel free to change these settings but make sure that you set them to the same clusters.
 You also should not change them afterwards.
-If you have multiple clusters on one machine with the same shard names, you have to modify the servicename because `servicename="dst-server-${shard}"` \(The shard name is used to differentiate service names. e.g. `servicename="dst-server-${cluster}-${shard}"`\).

-For clarity reasons I recommend naming the master shard "Master".
+For clarity it is recommended recommend naming the master shard _**Master**_.

 Lastly you have to start both servers.
 The order does not matter because the slave server will auto-retry connecting to the master server which is listening.